abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Wired Properties**
 	- Use ```.error``` on the wired property/field
  	- Import reduceErrors from ldsUtils and use ```reduceErrors(field.errors)``` to format the error
-  	- Add errors to html and display if true
+  	- Create a getter for errors to define the errors property and add errors to html and display if true

 - **Wired Functions**
 	- define an errors variable/property